Skip to Main Content

 - Late winter and early spring home range and habitat use of the endangered Carolina northern flying squirrel in western North Carolina

-- Area occupancy and detection probabilities of the Virginia northern flying squirrel (Glaucomys sabrinus fuscus) using nest-box surveys
+- Diet and food availability of the Virginia northern flying squirrel (Glaucomys sabrinus fuscus): implications for dispersal in a fragmented forest

 XML: View XML